EmmaBurkett/CSE212-final-project/1-queue.md

 game.start_game()
 ```
 ## Coding with Queues
-In the enqueue_dice method appends new values to the dice array with a
+The enqueue_dice method appends new values to the dice array with a
 performance of O(1).
 The dequeue_dice method removes dice from the
 beginning of the array - which is the definition of a queue, first in;
 first out.